lightstep/dd-trace-rb/README.md

 ##### Public satellites

 LightStep's public satellites require data to be transmitted using HTTPS.
-Since Datadog's Ruby client transmits data over plain HTTP you will have use the [LightStep reverse proxy](https://github.com/lightstep/reverse-proxy), which will accept data over plain HTTP and forward it the public satellites using HTTPS.
+Since Datadog's Ruby client transmits data over plain HTTP, you will have use the [LightStep reverse proxy][ls-reverse-proxy].
+The reverse proxy will accept data over plain HTTP and forward it to the public satellites using HTTPS.
 By default the reverse proxy will forward requests to `ingest.lightstep.com`, but can be configured by passing additional options.
 See below for details.

 To start the reverse proxy with defaults run: